Ne0re0/Notes/README.md

 # Notes :
-There is just a bunch of notes which I took from my learning routine and I don't want to lose
+There is just a bunch of notes I took from my cybersecurity learning routine and I don't want to lose

-Don't take this repo too seriously  :)
+Don't take this repo too seriously  🙂

-You will find a weird mixture of french and english and sometimes just nothing to understand
+You will find a strange mix of French and English and sometimes nothing to understand
+These notes are meant for me to understand

-Hope it can be useful for you !
+***Hope it can be useful for you !***